 When I became a widow, I started to live by myself for the first time in my life.
 It was not a joyful time like moving out of Mom and Dad’s house.
 Instead of feeling like I had reached a milestone in life, I felt more like I was being punished.
 I was overwhelmed by all the decisions I had to make.
 Life was now a horrific challenge.
 I was lonely.
 It really did suck.

 Gradually I figured it out.
 I said to myself, “Ellie, you need to WOMAN UP.”
 I developed a routine and living alone stopped feeling like a punishment.
 I began to grow into my new role and realized that life does not have to suck.
 Here are my tips for women living alone.

 I joined a few things.

 I made a few new friends.

-I slowly learned how to take care of my house.
+I learned how to take care of my house.

 I started a few projects.

 And here is the best thing.
-Really the only good thing.
+The only good thing.
 I bought whatever I wanted.
 No more asking, no more negotiating, if I needed something and could afford it, it became mine.
 I took advantage of this newfound freedom to buy things to make my life easier.